epics-modules/stream/README.md

 Refer to  https://github.com/paulscherrerinstitute/StreamDevice
 to obtain the StreamDevice source.

+When cloning this repository, you will have to run
+    git submodule init
+and then
+    git submodule update
+in the StreamDevice folder in order to sucessfully pull the code from the Streams PSI repository.

 **NOTE**: Please do not post issues or pull requests for StreamDevice in this GitHub repository.
 Use the PSI github repo instead.